Should I Hire An Executive Coach?

 e.g. increase my bandwidth as a team leader to take on additional work like project xyz

-I’d like to know if [company] has budget to sponsor a 6-month engagement with her this quarter.
+I’d like to know if [company] has the budget to sponsor a 6-month engagement with her this quarter.
 I can share a document with specific milestones we want to accomplish together and an invoice for the engagement.
 Please let me know if there’s any additional information needed.”